playfulprogramming/playfulprogramming/content/kasuken/posts/tools-i-use-every-day-june-2025-edition-2kmb/index.md

 🧠 Tired of Copilot guessing your coding style?

 I got you.
 Head over to [copilotinstructions.xyz](https://www.copilotinstructions.xyz) and grab some battle-tested `copilot-instructions.md` files for PowerShell, C#, Blazor, and more.
-🤖 Turn Copilot from \"helpful-ish\" to \"heck yeah, that's exactly what I meant.\"
+🤖 Turn Copilot from "helpful-ish" to "heck yeah, that's exactly what I meant."

 Fork it, tweak it, make it yours.
 Because Copilot deserves good instructions too.